 In my penultimate year at junior school, I became a dedicated fan of Lord Peter Wimsey, the hero of many of Dorothy L Sayers' detective stories.
 The first one I read, soon after it had been serialised on the BBC Home Service, was The Nine Tailors.
 I ploughed through the book, made easier than it otherwise would have been because I remembered much of the plot from the BBC serial.
 I then borrowed more Wimsey books from the adult library until I'd read all the ones they had.
 Because of their convoluted plots, they were not an easy read and the settings were worlds different from my home life.
 I was so fascinated by the wealth of detail in the stories that I used to re-read some paragraphs slowly, over and over again, savouring the facts and admiring the writer's skill.
 Even today, when I come across a really good chapter in a novel, I will often turn back several pages to re-read particular passages, not because I didn't understand them first time around but because I found the English so appealing.

 From the age of 10 or 11, I become keen on writing my own stories.
 During my Wimsey period, when tasked to write a story on a fictional subject of our own choice for school homework, I filled an entire school exercise book with a story set in Wakefield called Murder in the Cathedral.
 (I am quite certain that I had no knowledge of TS Eliot's Murder in the Cathedral when I chose the title for my epic.)
+When I asked someone in Wakefield Cathedral if I go up the spire to help me with a story I was writing, I was told, "Of course you can't: there is a war on you know!!"
 I wrote my story straight off at one sitting without any planning whatsoever.
 I remember deciding, even before I put pen to paper, that I would fill all 64 pages of a new school exercise book with my story.
 My use of phrases such as "rigor mortis had not yet set in" and "powder burns on the body suggest that he was shot at point-blank range", clearly startled the teachers at school.

-The plot of my story was influenced by many things including the Wimsey books, the exciting Sexton Blake stories that came out in paperback every few weeks and which consumed quite a lot of my pocket money, and a climb I had made on my own a week earlier up to the base of the spire of Christ Church.
-I knew the way up to the base of the church spire because one Sunday, after Matins, one of the organists had taken me behind the organ to show me some of the organ's workings.
+The plot of my story was influenced by many things including the Wimsey books, the exciting Sexton Blake stories that came out in paperback every few weeks and which consumed quite a lot of my pocket money, and a climb I had made, on my own, a week earlier up to the base of the spire of Christ Church.
+I knew the way up to the base of the church spire because one Sunday, after Matins, the organist had taken me behind the organ to show me some of the organ's workings.
 He had also shown me the tiny door which led, he said, via a very cramped spiral staircase, through the belfry level and finally up to the platform at the base of the spire.
 He couldn't take me himself because he had a bad leg.
-I knew then that sooner or later I would have to go up on my own; I didn't plan to ask permission because I assumed it would be refused.
-Churches were routinely left unlocked in the 1940s so I went the following Saturday morning when the church was empty.
+I knew then that sooner or later I would have to go up on my own; I didn't plan to ask permission because, after the curt refusal I had got at the Cathedral, I assumed it would be refused.
+Christ Church, like most churches, were routinely left unlocked in the 1940s so I went the following Saturday morning when the church was empty.
 There was a grand view of Wakefield and district from up there and no-one ever knew I had been there all on my own.

 My first magnum opus also benefitted from knowledge I had picked up during a visit to Wakefield Prison with Dad.
 During that visit, while Dad was busy doing a bit of official business in the administration office, I asked the officer delegated to look after me at the gatehouse if he would show me a straitjacket and a padded cell to help me with a composition I was writing for school.
 The officer possibly assumed that Dad knew what I wanted to do so he took me along to the padded cell (there was only one it seems) and with the help of a colleague he strapped me tightly into a straitjacket.
 To my horror, they then left me alone in the windowless and sound-proofed cell and shut the door.
 I panicked, being unable to move either of my arms, and I fell to the padded floor and rolled about.
 I remember screaming and shouting for Dad.
 It seemed an age before the door opened and I was released.
 As soon as the padded cell door was opened, my screams must have been audible to the entire prison.
 Dad returned quickly to the scene and asked what all the noise was about so I told him what the officers had done and why.
 He was very angry and told me not to tell anyone else about the incident because it would get the officers into trouble.
 It probably did anyway.